AlignTrue/aligntrue/.aligntrue/rules/implementation_specs.md

 Before merging a feature that touches determinism, sync, or exports:

 - Uses `canonicalJson` and `stableHash` where required (Section 1)
-- IR first: IR remains the canonical source (Section 10)
+- IR first: IR remains the canonical source (Section 8)
-- Vendor bags used and volatile fields excluded correctly (Section 10)
+- Vendor bags used and volatile fields excluded correctly (Section 8)
-- Unidirectional sync follows precedence and atomicity rules (Section 11)
+- Unidirectional sync follows precedence and atomicity rules (Section 9)
 - Merge order and precedence follow Section 2 in team mode
-- Scope behavior matches Sections 3 and 12
+- Scope behavior matches Sections 3 and 10
-- Export bytes are stable and include required footer (Section 7)
+- Export bytes are stable and do NOT include content hash or fidelity footers in files (Section 5)
-- CLI exit codes and messages follow Section 9
+- CLI exit codes and messages follow Section 7
-- Telemetry is opt in and PII free (Section 4)
 - `@aligntrue/ui` obeys zero build rules if touched (Section 12)